jackdignamit/SOC-Automation-with-Wazuh-TheHive-and-Shuffle/README.md

 - - -

 ## 9️⃣ Setup Shuffle
 Shuffle is an open-source security orchestration, automation, and response (SOAR) platform used to help SOC teams automate and coordinate incident responses and manage everyday security tasks.
-We will utilize it receive alerts from our Wazuh manager, inform analysts and stakeholders, and perform responsive actions.
+We will utilize it to receive alerts from our Wazuh manager, inform analysts and stakeholders, and perform responsive actions.

 1. To start, create a [Shuffle](https://shuffler.io/) account.
 Then, create a new workflow.